Careers

 • Ability to adapt to change in tasks and priorities as needed.

-• Full comprehension, knowledge and experience with all computer software including Microsoft suite of tools and internet techniques
+• Full comprehension, knowledge and experience with all computer software including Microsoft suite of tools and internet techniques.

 Email submissions only.
 No phone calls please.

-We thank all applicants for their interest, however, only those selected for an interview will be contacted.
+Only those selected for an interview will be contacted.

 Esquao, the Institute for the Advancement of Aboriginal Women, is an Alberta non-profit organization that serves to amplify and share the voices of Indigenous women on the issues and challenges they face.